LGBTQ rights in Victoria: Victorian conversion therapy law

 On 11 November 2020 state premier Daniel Andrews and the Australian Labor party announced the Change or Suppression (Conversion) Practices Prohibition Bill denouncing conversion practices as cruel, harmful and deceptive.
 The introduced legislation will outlaw the 'therapy' with fines up to approximately $200,000 (AUD) or up to 10 years jail time.
 Along with the introduction of this legislation the government will provide increased support for those who have already been forced to experience the harmful practices.
 The Victorian bill to ban conversion therapy was introduced and printed in November 2020.
 In December 2020, the Victoria lower house passed the bill by a vote of 55-0 (with the Liberal opposition leaving the chamber).

 On 5 February 2021 – by a two-thirds supermajority vote of 27–9, the bill passed the Victoria Legislative Council.
 The 9 votes against were from the Sustainable Australia party, the Liberal Democrats, the Justice Party, the Shooters, Fishers and Farmers Party, the independent MLC Catherine Cumming, and two Liberal Party MLCs.
 It goes into effect 1 year from the date of royal assent (February 2022).
 The bill was debated for 12 straight hours within the committee of the whole and passed the third reading, beginning around 11am.
 This bill was reported to be the most comprehensive conversion therapy bill passed at that time.

-It was reported that the Australian Presbyterian Church has come out and said and quoted it would "ignore this law" that passed in Victoria.
+It was reported that the Presbyterian Church of Australia has come out and said and quoted it would "ignore this law" that passed in Victoria.